Birry2001/Autonomous-Vision-driven-LIMO/README.md

 # Autonomous Vision driven LIMO

-**Autonomous Vision driven LIMO** is a research project focused on developing an end-to-end autonomous navigation system for the LIMO Pro robot.
+**Autonomous Vision driven LIMO** is a research project focused on developing an end-to-end autonomous navigation system for the LIMO Pro robot ( https://github.com/agilexrobotics/limo_ros2 ).
 Leveraging state-of-the-art concepts in robotics and artificial intelligence, the project explores:

 * **Deep Learning for Perception** : real-time obstacle detection and scene understanding using convolutional neural networks.
 * **Sensor Fusion** : combining LiDAR, odometry, and camera data with Extended Kalman Filters or particle filters to achieve robust state estimation.